nujabes403/generator-klay-dapp/generators/app/templates/tutorial/6-3-frontend-count-component.md

 ```

 `'setPlus'` function is most important part in Count component.
 It interacts with contract by calling contract function `plus`.
 Since this function is also contract method, it is contained in `this.counterContract.methods`.
-However, unlike `count` and `lastParticipant` function read data from klaytn blockchain, this `plus` function __writes data__ to klaytn blockchain.
+However, unlike `count` and `lastParticipant` function reads data from klaytn blockchain, this `plus` function __writes data__ to klaytn blockchain.
 Just reading data is free, however writing data has cost for computation & storage.
-This cost is called `'gas'`.
-This kind of process is called `'Sending a transaction'`.
+This cost is called `'gas'` and this kind of process is called `'Sending a transaction'`.
 You can easily think `'transaction'` as `writing data to blockchain.` and it costs `'gas'` for computation and storing data.

-It is the reason why for sending a transaction `from:` property is needed to inform klaytn node who will send a transaction(who will pay for this transaction.) and `gas:` property for how much cost will you endure for sending a transaction.
+By this reason, Sending a transaction needs `from:` property to inform klaytn node who will send a transaction(who will pay for this transaction) and `gas:` property for how much cost will you endure for sending a transaction.

 ```js
 this.countContract.methods.plus().send({